Read time: 4 minutes

 Inventory shrinkage can be extremely harmful to CPG brands and retailers alike, as it represents a direct hit to revenue and gross profits.
-The following will define inventory shrinkage and explore some key statistics; understand an applied example of inventory shrinkage and its affect on accounting; the main causes of inventory shrinkage; and how the right software can automate inventory management processes and reduce inventory losses.
+The following will define inventory shrinkage and explore some key statistics; understand an applied example of inventory shrinkage and its affect on accounting; explore the main causes of inventory shrinkage; and consider how the right software can automate inventory management processes and reduce inventory losses.

 Inventory shrinkage, or shrink, is an inventory management term that describes a loss of inventory.
 Inventory shrinkage is the calculated difference between perpetual inventory and the physical count.
 In other words, inventory shrinkage occurs when the amount of products that are listed in the books (accounting records) is not the same as the actual inventory in the warehouse.